This artist called PD Jensen...

 Besides drawing, painting and teaching, I enjoy classical piano, writing haiku, painting murals, and I have an affinity for puns.

-Of the following I am in continual disquiet whether or not to include or exclude; as much as it is a part of me, of who I am, it seems only to serve to separate me from others, yet if people actually want to know about this artist, leaving the following out would leave me only two dimensional:
+Of the following I am in continual disquiet whether or not to include or exclude; as much as it is a part of me, of who I am, it seems only to serve to separate me from others, yet if people actually want to know about this particular artist, leaving the following out would leave me only two dimensional:

 In 2000, I started a business as Liberty's Artist, hoping to create art that speaks, and points the way, to living in more freedom.
 One of my first commissioned works was the Faith and Freedom Award.
 Still so far my only bronze sculpture, this series of ten awards was commissioned by the Acton Institute.
 The Faith and Freedom Award was established as part of the Acton Institute’s tenth anniversary celebration in 2000.
 The awards recognized an individual who exemplifies commitment to faith and freedom through outstanding leadership in civic, business, or religious life.
 For this award, the Acton Institute commissioned this sculpture of Lord Acton, the Institute’s namesake, who held firmly to the two pillars of faith and freedom.
 So that was a feather in my cap back in the day.